wasmCloud/wasmcloud.com/docs/cli/reg.md

 Pull an artifact from an OCI compliant registry

 :::caution
-This subcommand will be deprecated in furture versions.
+This subcommand will be deprecated in future versions.
 Please use `wash pull` instead.
 :::

 #### Usage